-- CAUTION: If you are using the Trusted Platform Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
+CAUTION: If you are using the Trusted Platform Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
 Be sure to create and safely store this recovery key.
-If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your drives.
+If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your hard drives.

-- CAUTION: Do not attempt to remove the TPM plug-in module from the system board.
+CAUTION: Do not attempt to remove the TPM plug-in module from the system board.
 Once the TPM plug-in module is installed, it is cryptographically bound to that specific system board.
 Any attempt to remove an installed TPM plug-in module breaks the cryptographic binding, and it cannot be re-installed or installed on another system board.

 - 1. Follow the safety guidelines listed in Safety instructions.

 - 2. Follow the procedure listed in Before working inside your system.

 - 3. Remove the following:

-- CAUTION: Do not lift the system board by holding a memory module, processor, or other components.

 - a.
 Air shroud

 - b.
-All expansion cards and risers
+Fan cage with cooling fans

 - c.
-Integrated storage controller card
+Power supply unit(s)

 - d.
-Internal USB key (if applicable)
+All expansion cards and risers

 - e.
-Internal USB key (if applicable)
+Processor expansion module (PEM)

 - f.
-USB 3.0 module (if applicable))
+Integrated storage controller card

 - g.
-Processors and heat sink modules
+IDSDM module

 - h.
-Processors blanks (if installed)

-CAUTION: To prevent damage to the processor socket when replacing a faulty system board, ensure that you cover the processor socket with the processor dust cover.
+Internal USB key (if applicable)

 - i.
+Processor and heat sink module

+- i.
+Processors

+CAUTION: To prevent damage to the processor pins when replacing a faulty system board, ensure that you cover the processor socket with the processor protective cap.

-Memory modules and memory module blanks - j.
-Network daughter card
+- k.
+Memory modules and memory module blanks

+- I. Network daughter card risers

+- m.
+Cable management bracket

-- 1. Disconnect all cables from the system board. - CAUTION: Take care not to damage the system identification button while removing the system board from the chassis. - 2.
-Holding the post, lift the blue release pin, and slide the system board toward the front of the system to disengage the connectors from the slots on the chassis. - 3.
-Incline the system board at an angle, and lift the system board out of the chassis.
+- 1. Disconnect all cables from the system board. - 2.
+Holding the system board handle, pull the blue release pin, slide the system board towards the front of the system.
+Sliding the system board toward the front of the system disengages the connectors from the back of the system slots. - 3.
+Lift the system board out of the system.

-Figure 110.
-Removing the system board
+Figure 103.
+Removing system board